 Menstrual waste is constituted by used sanitary pads as well as other discarded sanitary products.
-Apart from the harm it can cause to women’s reproductive organs due to the chemicals and plastic that comes in close contact with one’s intimate areas, if not disposed in a proper manner, sanitary pads can be a breeding ground for various microorganisms and bacteria which spread deadly diseases to animals and humans alike.
+Apart from the harm, it can cause to women’s reproductive organs due to the chemicals and plastic that come in close contact with one’s intimate areas, if not disposed of in a proper manner, sanitary pads can be a breeding ground for various microorganisms and bacteria which spread deadly diseases to animals and humans alike.

 Have you ever thought about where the pad goes once used?

-Purchasing a disposal bag especially designed for sanitary pads makes discarding of pads so much easier especially in outdoor settings like cafes, restaurants, offices etc. where newspaper is hard to come by.
+Purchasing a disposal bag specially designed for sanitary pads makes discarding pads so much easier, especially in outdoor settings like cafes, restaurants, offices, etc. where the newspaper is hard to come by.

 There isn’t much hassle involved, the process is the same.
 Once the pad is removed, fold it in such a way that the pad fits inside the disposable bag.
 Depending on the size of the napkin and the bag you would have to adjust the pad so that it fits in a proper manner.
 It is important to seal the bag before placing it into a bin.
 Make sure not to leave the bag lying around as it is unhygienic and can spread germs.
 Besides, think of the next person to walk into the washroom – no one would like to walk into a littered loo!

 In case you don’t want to buy a disposal bag, you could always make use of old newspapers or waste paper to wrap the sanitary napkin in.
-Always remember to cover the used pad properly before disposing it into a bin.
+Always remember to cover the used pad properly before disposing of it in a bin.